weideng1/zdm-scenario-katapod/step2_astra_ui.md

 **Note**: you are going to execute the following steps within the Astra Web interface.

 - Create your [Astra account](https://astra.datastax.com/) if you haven't yet.
-- Create a database called `zdmtarget` with a `zdmapp` keyspace ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-instance/)). _for the Free Tier accounts, stick to the GCP cloud provider and choose a region without the "lock" icon).
+- Create a database called `zdmtarget` with a `zdmapp` keyspace ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-instance/)). _Use the AWS cloud provider.
 The DB will be ready to use in 2-3 minutes._
-- Get a **"R/W User"** database token from the Astra UI and store it in a safe place ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure)). _You will need it a few times throughout the exercise._
+- Get a **"Database Administrator"** database token from the Astra UI and store it in a safe place ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure)). _You will need it a few times throughout the exercise._
 - Locate and note down the "Database ID" for your Astra DB instance.
 This is seen on your Astra dashboard, next to your database name ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/faq/#where-should-i-find-a-database-identifier)).
 - Find the "Download Secure Connect Bundle" dialog for your database in the Astra UI ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/download-scb/#c-procedure)), then copy the `curl` command and paste it in the "host-console" here to download it to this environment. _Take a note of the full path to the downloaded bundle zipfile, you'll need it for the example API to run_.
 - In your database's [Web CQL Console](https://awesome-astra.github.io/docs/pages/astra/faq/#how-to-open-the-web-cql-console) on the Astra UI, paste the following script to create a schema mirroring the one on Origin: